 As for how long the tub will last if you’re using it regularly, well that depends on how much you have and how often you use it!
 Just to use a fairly common example, a 2kg tub will last someone around 26 days if they have 3x25g servings every day.

 It’s really as simple as mixing your whey with water, milk or your liquid of choice and blending it all together.
 We’ve put together a more detailed explanation in our ‘How to Make a Protein Shake’ article.

 What’s the Best Tasting Whey Protein?

-Taste is obviously a very personal thing, so it’s difficult to say what the best tasting whey protein is.
+Taste is obviously a very personal thing, so it’s difficult to say what the best-tasting whey protein is.
 Most flavoured whey isn’t especially tasty, so it can take a bit of trial and error before you find something you like.
-Many of the bigger manufacturers like Myprotein.com offer small samples which let you try a few different flavours before you commit to a bigger order.
+Many of the bigger manufacturers like Myprotein.com offer small samples that let you try a few different flavours before you commit to a bigger order.